Rijn-Schelde-Verolme: Crisis in shipbuilding in Amsterdam

-By the end of 1975 the government as well as the labor unions were critical about the RSV management.
+By the end of 1975, the government and the labor unions were critical of the RSV management.
 RSV had become a single structured company, but that was about all that the management had achieved.
-It had failed to restructure its employee base, and had failed to modernize its production methods.
+It had failed to restructure its employee base and had failed to modernize its production methods.
 As long as the supertankers were generating enough profit, the risks at RSV had not been addressed.
-Furthermore, RSV had tried to diversify in a nuclear energy, while it was quite clear that the Dutch population was against nuclear power.
-When the Dutch shipbuilders association asked for support in mid 1975, the government demanded that it make a plan to restructure the industry.
+Furthermore, RSV had tried to diversify in nuclear energy, while it was clear that the Dutch population was against nuclear power.
+When the Dutch shipbuilder's association asked for support in mid-1975, the government demanded that it make a plan to restructure the industry.
 The labor unions also wanted to have national supervision over RSV.
-They noted that it was making products that it previously bought from suppliers, and was even entering their markets (which was also totally against the rationalization of the industry), and feared that without supervision, RSV might try to solve its problems by starting to compete with the smaller Dutch shipyards.
+They noted that it was making products that it previously bought from suppliers and was even entering their markets (which was also totally against the rationalization of the industry), and feared that without supervision, RSV might try to solve its problems by starting to compete with the smaller Dutch shipyards.
 It all led to the appointment of the Beleidscommissie Scheepsbouw (Policy Commission Shipbuilding).

 After many months of bickering the new Policy Commission Shipbuilding was finally appointed on 23 June 1976.
 In mid-1976 RSV thought to reduce the number of employees at NDSM from 1,500 to 1,000 in 1978.
 This would be achieved without firing employees.
-Meanwhile the repair shipyard ADM had already reduced its number of employees from 1,880 to 1,650 in 1975.
-At NDSM, the last ship under construction was to be launched in mid 1977, but RSV stated that it thought that new orders would come in before that date.
+Meanwhile, the repair shipyard ADM had already reduced its number of employees from 1,880 to 1,650 in 1975.
+At NDSM, the last ship under construction was to be launched in mid-1977, but RSV stated that it thought that new orders would come in before that date.
 The shareholders gave signals about their trust in RSV.
-In June 1976 the share price of RSV had dropped to 113 guilders, over 50% lower than a year before.
-In November 1976 RSV stock had dropped to 55 guilders for a nominal value of 100 guilders.
+In June 1976, the share price of RSV had dropped to 113 guilders, over 50% lower than a year before.
+In November 1976, RSV stock had dropped to 55 guilders for a nominal value of 100 guilders.
 It was a sure sign of deep trouble.